 UK’s first Gridserve Electric Forecourt opens for business

-Gridserve's Essex charging facility boasts charging for 30 cars at up to 350kW, along with food and retail outlets
+Gridserve's Braintree charging facility in Essex boasts charging for 30 cars at up to 350kW, along with food and retail outlets

-Harper describes the Braintree site as a “template” for future Electric Forecourts.
-The next two locations – in Norwich and Uckfield, East Sussex – have planning permission, and around six more will open in 2021.
+Gridserve CEO Toddington Harper describes the Braintree site as a “template” for future Electric Forecourts.
+The next two locations – in Norwich, Norfolk, and Uckfield, East Sussex – have planning permission, and around six more will open in 2021.
 By 2025, 100 sites are planned around the UK.
 Each of the main sites will feature a range of retail outlets, including WH Smith, Costa, Post Office and food retailer Booths, to create what Harper describes as “a high-end petrol forecourt”.

-The site, which is around 17 miles from the M11 and Stansted Airport and a similar distance from Colchester and Chelmsford, will be net-carbon-neutral from the start.
-Gridserve has recently acquired a 10MWp (megawatt peak) solar farm with a six-megawatt battery near Flitwick, Bedfordshire, which will provide net-zero-carbon energy.
+The Braintree site, which is around 17 miles from the M11 and Stansted Airport and a similar distance from Colchester and Chelmsford, has been net-carbon-neutral from the start.
+Gridserve has acquired a 10MWp (megawatt peak) solar farm with a six-megawatt battery near Flitwick, Bedfordshire, which provide net-zero-carbon energy.
 In addition, there are 200 KWp (kilowatt peak) solar panels on the Braintree site.